Skip to main content

 Revenue forecasting

+CRM deal stages are unreliable because they depend on reps updating them accurately and honestly.
 Conversation intelligence gives a more honest picture.
 If a prospect sounds hesitant across multiple calls, keeps pushing the timeline, or a competitor comes up and goes unanswered, the platform can flag that deal as at risk before it quietly dies.
 That early warning is worth more than any manually entered stage.

 The category has moved in one clear direction over the last decade: from tools you review to tools that act.
+Four stages define where the category has been and where it is heading.

 The Agentic Shift in Conversation Intelligence